spring-projects/spring-integration-samples/basic/tcp-client-server/README.md

 TCP Sample
 ==========

-This is a place to get started with the Transmission Control Protocol (TCP).
+This is a place to get started with the [Transmission Control Protocol][] (TCP).
 It demonstrates a simple message flow represented by the diagram below:

     Gateway -> Channel -> TcpOutboundGateway -> <===Socket===> -> TcpInboundGateway -> Channel -> ServiceActivator

-The service returns a response which the inbound gateway sends back over the socket to the outbound gateway and the result is returned to the client that invoked the original SimpleGateway method.
+The service returns a response which the *Inbound Gateway* sends back over the socket to the *Outbound Gateway* and the result is returned to the client that invoked the original **SimpleGateway** method.

+## Running the Sample

-To run sample simply execute a test case in **org.springframework.integration.samples.tcpclientservice** package.
+To run sample simply execute a test case in the **org.springframework.integration.samples.tcpclientserver** package.

-Note that the test case includes an alternative configuration that uses the in-built conversion service and the channel dataType attribute, instead of explicit transformers, to convert from byte arrays to Strings.
+Note that the test case includes an alternative configuration that uses the built-in *conversion service* and the channel *dataType* attribute, instead of explicit *Transformers*, to convert from byte arrays to Strings.

-Simply change the @ContextConfiguration to switch between the two techniques.
-In addition, a simple telnet server is provided; see **TelnetServer** in src/main/java.
-Run this class as a Java application and then use telnet to connect to the service (**telnet localhost 11111**).
+Simply change the *@ContextConfiguration* to switch between the two techniques.
+In addition, a simple telnet server is provided; see **TelnetServer** in *src/main/java*.
+Run this class as a Java application and then use `telnet` to connect to the service (**telnet localhost 11111**).

 Messages sent will be returned, preceded by 'echo:'.